Skip to main content

 What the API key is for

-The Widget API Key is a server-side secret.
+The Warpy API Key is a server-side secret.
 It should never be exposed to the browser.
-Warpy uses it to mint short-lived widget JWTs for a specific agent.
+Warpy uses it to mint short-lived widget JWTs and to authenticate direct control-plane API access.

 Staged changes